 All about the joules

-Unlike a common power strip, surge protectors use a joule rating to give you an idea of how much protection they can offer — the higher, the better.
-That protection ends when they run out.
-The VII Series surge protector has a whopping 4,000 joules, which Austere says should last at least five years.
-But to give you exact timing, a blue light on the top of the device goes out when the joules expire.
+Unlike a common power strip, surge protectors offer protection against, well, surges — excess energy coming into your house.
+These devices use a joule rating to give you an idea of how much energy they can absorb, and thus how much protection they can offer — the higher, the better.
+As it soaks up surges, a surge protector loses its ability to absorb electrical energy, so the protection wanes over time and eventually ends.
+The VII Series surge protector offers 4,000 joules of protection, which Austere says under normal circumstances should last at least five years.
+But to give you notice, a blue light on the top of the device goes out when the device expires.

 In addition to the luxe design and the joule protection light, there is also one light for power and one to let you know you’re connected to a properly grounded circuit.
 The cable is flexible and easily hidden, and because the power connection itself is side-mounted at an angle, it’s easier to place anywhere – including behind your TV or entertainment center if you so choose.
 It also comes with two mounting brackets if you’d rather place it on a wall.